When are wet dressings used?

-Choose the time to apply a wet dressing carefully, and this is when your child is not feeling hungry, tired, or upset.
+- Choose a time for applying wet dressing carefully.
+It should be a time when your child is not feeling hungry, tired, or upset.

-Collect a few of your child’s favourite toys and games to provide comfort and distraction for your child during the dressing.
+- Collect a few of your child’s favourite toys and games to provide comfort and distraction for them.
 TV and music can also be a useful distraction.

-Show your child how they can become involved in the dressing.
-Your child can help prepare the bandages, or help you apply the moisturiser onto their body.
+- Show your child how they can become involved in applying the dressing.
+They can help prepare the bandages, or help you apply the moisturiser onto their body.
 Your child can gain a sense of involvement in their treatment by assisting in the dressing.

 Hospital In the Home (HITH)

 SCH – (02) 9382 0888 Mobile: 0417 226 650

 Wash all linen and bandages in between wet dressings and have all equipment set up and ready prior to commencing.